Lufthansa to suspend flights to Ukraine capital

 Prime Minister Boris Johnson warned on Sunday that Russia is planning "the biggest war in Europe since 1945".

-Last week, the Dutch airline KLM said that it was suspending flight to Kyiv.
+Last week, the Dutch airline KLM said that it was suspending flights to Kyiv.
 Lufthansa said it will operate flights on Sunday before the suspensions come into force on Monday.
 They are expected to remain in place until the end of February.

+On Saturday, Germany's Foreign Office urged its citizens to leave Ukraine "now".
+It said: "If there is a Russian attack on Ukraine, the options for assisting German nationals are very limited."

+It added: "Affected guests will be informed and rebooked on alternative flight connections."

+The airline usually operates 74 flights to Ukraine every week under its Lufthansa banner or the other carriers it owns which include Austrian Airlines, Eurowings and Swiss.

-The airline, which also owns other carriers including Austrian Airlines and Swiss, said it would continue to fly to Lviv in Western Ukraine.
+Lufthansa said it would continue to fly to Lviv in Western Ukraine.

 Mr Johnson told the BBC that evidence suggests that Russia intends to launch an invasion that will encircle Kyiv.